Diet Diversity: Important for the Prevention and Management of Food Allergy?

 How can we apply this knowledge with feeding a baby?

-Food allergy prevention strategies may benefit from additional dietary advice on a more diverse /varied diet, though the specific foods/food groups that should be focused on, an portion sizes required to reach a “higher diet diversity” as well as the definition of higher diet diversity is unclear.
-There is really no need to wait for 3-5 days before introducing new foods.
-It may be sensible to introduce the allergenic foods 2-3 days apart.
+Food allergy prevention strategies may benefit from additional dietary advice on a more diverse/varied diet, though the specific foods/food groups that should be focused on, and portion sizes required to reach a “higher diet diversity” as well as the definition of higher diet diversity is unclear.
+There is really no need to wait for 3 days before introducing foods, however, parents may feel more comfortable introducing allergenic foods 2-3 days apart.

 - Ruel MT.
 Is dietary diversity an indicator of food security or dietary qualiy?
 A review of measurement issues and research needs.
 International Food Policy Research Institute 2002:1-58.